 This film is a co-production of Women’s Voices Now and GlobalGirl Media: Under The Scarf is a production of Girls’ Voices Now, a Women’s Voice Now Summer Youth Program focused on empowering the next generation of women and femme-identifying activists, filmmakers, and feminists between the ages of 14-22 year old.

 Mehrin, like any other teenage girl, tries to navigate her way through high school.
 Once the scarf is on, she’s deemed a stereotype.
-This film is one of four short social impact documentaries co-produced by GlobalGirl Media + Women’s Voices Now, summer 2018.
+Under The Scarf is one of four short social impact documentaries co-produced by GlobalGirl Media + Women’s Voices Now, summer 2018.

 Cheyenne Williams is a rising junior at Hollywood High School and is in the New Media Academy (NMA).
 Cheyenne participated in SkillsUSA’s TV production film competition.
 She plays the role of “Harem Girl” in the play, Aladdin, at the Madrid Theatre.

-To learn more about this film, relevant resources, and the call to action, please visit the film page, here.
+To learn more about the Under The Scarf, relevant resources, and the call to action, please visit the film page, here.